-- 1. Tuition is paid over a 12-month (June-May) or 10-month (Aug.-May) period.
-Payments are due on the fifth of each month by check, automatic draft, money order or online with a credit card. - 2.
+- 1. Tuition is paid over a 10-month (Aug.-May) period.
+Payments are due on the fifth of each month by automatic draft or credit card. - 2.
 When a student enrolls before October 1st, the parent will be responsible for the entire year's tuition and fees. - 3.
 If a student enrolls on or after October 1st, monthly tuition and fees will be in line with the 10-month payment plan starting the month they enroll. - 4.
 If a student attends part of a school month, the parents/guardians shall be responsible for the ENTIRE MONTH'S TUITION. - 5.
 Accounts not paid by the 10th day of the month in which they are due will be considered delinquent and shall be assessed a \$25.00 late fee for that month.
 Returned checks will be assessed the late fee plus a \$15.00 return check fee. - 6.
-Families with delinquent accounts will not receive report cards at the end of each six weeks until all financial obligation to Open Door Christian School are paid in full. - 7.
-Elementary students whose parents/guardians have an outstanding balance that is sixty (60) or more days delinquent WILL NOT be permitted to attend classes until the account is brought to a current status or arrangements have been made for payment. - 8.
-Pre-K students whose parents/guardians have an outstanding balance that is thirty (30) or more days delinquent WILL NOT be permitted to attend classes until the account is brought to a current status or arrangements have been made for payment. - 9.
+Families with delinquent accounts will not receive report cards at the end of each quarter until all financial obligations to Open Door Christian School are paid in full. - 7.
+If attempts by the Finance Director to bring an account current are unsuccessful and payment (including tuition, fees, and fines due) is not received by 45 days after the due date: - the Finance Director will notify the Principal and a Pending Expulsion Notice will be sent by certified mail. - 8.
+If attempts by the Financial Administrator to bring an account current are unsuccessful and payment (including tuition, fees, and fines due) is not received by 60 days after the due date: - the Principal and the School Board will work together to determine further action. - 9.
 Students whose parents/guardians have an outstanding obligation to Open Door Christian School from a previous year WILL NOT be permitted to start school the next year until that obligation is paid in full. - 10.
 Students whose parents/guardians have an outstanding financial obligation to another school, public or private, WILL NOT be permitted to start school until that obligation is paid in full. - 11.
 If you have a financial emergency and are temporarily unable to pay, please call the Administration Office before you withdraw or get too far behind. - 12.
 A student with an open balance will not have their records sent to another school until their account balance is paid in full.

-Tuition Rates: 2021-2022
+Tuition Rates: 2023-2024

-Application Fee \$100 (For New Students)
+Application Fee \$100 (New Students)